MRChemSoft/math-tutorial-NMQC/content/index.rst

 Who is the course for?
 ----------------------

-This lesson is for researchers and students that are already familiar with traditional quantum chemistry methods using atom-centered basis functions like Gaussians, that want to learn more about:
+This lesson is for researchers and students that want to learn more about:

 - What are multiresolution analysis (MRA) and multiwavelets?
-- How can (and why should) MRA be applied to quantum chemical problems?
-- How to use MRA to approach complete basis set limit molecular properties on real-world molecular systems.
+- Which kind of operations can be performed with functions and operators using a Multiwalvelet representation?
+- What are the advantages and disadvantages of a Multiwavelet representation.

-We assume that participants have:
+We assume that participants have knowledge of

-- A sufficiently thorough prior knowledge of self-consistent field theory, at the level presented in the *Modern Quantum Chemistry* textbook by Szabo and Ostlund.
-- Worked previously with other quantum chemical software packages.
+- calculus in one and several dimension
+- vecor calculus
+- linear algebra
-- Some familiarity with the Python programming language. :ref:`We have listed <see-also>` some online resources to refresh your Python knowledge.
+- the Python programming language

 About the course